 Michele is a graduate of Chamberlayne School of Art and Design at Mt.
 Ida College and has her Bachelor’s degree of Science.
 Before this, she attended Springfield College for a year where she minored in dance.
 There, she choreographed and performed in their spring and winter repertory shows and studied with many dance professionals.
 Throughout her school years, Michele competed in yearly dance and cheerleading competitions.
 She went on to coach and choreograph for many local youth teams in both dance and cheer.
 During this time, her love for musical theater found her choreographing local variety shows as well.
 She worked as lead choreographer for the Quincy Dinner Theatre’s annual Christmas Production two years in a row.
 She has also trained with many well-known dance choreographers such as Mia Michaels, Kelly Peters, Debbie Allen, Russell Chambers and Ann Reinking!

 Currently, Michele continues her dance education with master classes in Boston, NYC and local ballet studios on the South Shore.
-She also holds certifications from the Dance Life Retreat Center under the direction of Rhee Gold.
-At the Center, she has completed many Jazz, Contemporary, Lyrical, Musical Theater, Creative Movement and various business owner courses.
+She is Heartsaver First Aid, CPR and AED certified.
+She also holds many continuing education certifications from the Dance Life Retreat Center under the direction of Rhee Gold, in Jazz, Contemporary, Lyrical, Musical Theater, Creative Movement and various business owner courses.
 Throughout her entire teaching career, she has choreographed many high level, award winning dance routines.
 Michele’s passion lies in sharing her knowledge and love of dance through teaching students of all ages.
 She enjoys working with children and seeing them find confidence and success in the dance world.
 She shares her positive attitude and love of dance everyday with the children she instructs.
 Michele is proud to offer her students an opportunity to experience the power of dance and hopes to make a difference along their journey through life.
 She lives with her husband and 4 children in Hanson, MA.

 Kristy Anne DuBois grew up in southern New Jersey, where she started studying ballet and other forms of dance at an early age.
 Upon high school graduation, Kristy entered the Ailey School Fordham University joint BFA program, expanding her studies to include Horton, Graham, and other modern techniques.
 Ms. DuBois danced in the corps de ballet for the Richmond Ballet from 200 to 200 with repertory including a Wilis in “Giselle” and corps de ballet in Balanchine’s “Valse Fantasie”.
 Kristy then danced with Island Moving Company, based in Newport, R.I., for five years where she has originated roles in works by Colin Conner, Scott Putman, and Michael Bolger, as well as the role of “Lucy” in Island Moving Company’s critically-acclaimed Dracula.
 Kristy has been a guest artist with the Spindle City Ballet and Connecticut Concert Ballet dancing as the Sugar Plum Fairy in “The Nutcracker” and various other Principal roles.
 In June 2011, she was named a finalist in the Sibiu International Ballet and Contemporary Dance Competition in Sibiu, Romania for her performances of the grand pas de deux from both Don Quixote and Sleeping Beauty as well as an original contemporary ballet pas de deux by Kelly Ann Sloan.
 Ms. DuBois joined Jose Mateo Ballet Theatre located in Cambridge, MA in the Fall of 2011.
 Ms. DuBois quickly rose through the company ranks and performed soloist and principal roles in many of Mr. Mateo’s original ballets.
 Since September of 2015 Kristy Anne has been dancing in Rhode Island with Festival Ballet Providence and a frequent guest artist with Providence Ballet Theatre.
 Ms. DuBois spends many nights a week teaching ballet and pointe to the students of Live, Love, Dance Studio.
 Her focus as a teacher is to provide students with a safe, healthy, and positive environment to learn proper ballet technique.
 She believes that dance is an amazing tool to teach children discipline, grow self esteem, learn the joy of dancing, and provide a safe outlet for emotions.